 Design Element Residential Design Codes Town Centre Strategy Compliance / Officer Comments 6.3.5 Vehicular Access Vehicular access is limited to one opening per 20m street frontage that is visible from the street.
-Access to on site parking spaces is to be provided from the secondary street (Hamilton Street) Driveways designed for two way access to allow for vehicles to enter the street in forward gear.
-Driveways to be adequately paved and drained.
-Clause 7.9 - Vehicle movement and parking: Parking should be accessed from secondary streets and not from Old Perth Road.
+Access to on site parking spaces is to Clause 7.9 - Vehicle movement and parking: Parking should be accessed from secondary streets and not from Old Perth Road.
 Parking should be located to rear of or below buildings.
+Does not comply with either Deemed-to-comply provisions of the R-Codes nor LPP1 requirements.
+Consideration against Design principles of R- Codes and Cl 6.3 - Variation Discretion be provided from the secondary street (Hamilton Street) Driveways designed for two way access to allow for vehicles to enter the street in forward gear.
 Crossovers should be limited to one crossover (3 - 6m wide) per development site.
 Crossovers should match footpath colour."
-Service and delivery should be provided discretely and in minimal space.
-Does not comply with either Deemed-to-comply provisions of the R-Codes nor LPP1 requirements.
-Consideration against Design principles of R-Codes and CI 6.3 - Variation Discretion of LPP1 required in relation to proposal for two crossovers on Hamilton Street.
-See detailed discussion below.
+Service and delivery should be provided discretely and in minimal space. of LPP1 required in relation to proposal for two crossovers on Hamilton Street.
+See detailed discussion below. enter the ,